Pregnancy Calculator

 When should I take a pregnancy test?

-If you're using an at-home urine test, the results are the most reliable about 1 to 7 days after missing your period, although it's possible to test positive before then.
+If you're using an at-home urine test, the results are the most accurate about 1 to 7 days after missing your period, although it's possible to test positive before then.
 This is because in order for pregnancy to occur, a few important steps must come first: ovulation, fertilization, and a few days later, implantation of the blastocyst.
 A blastocyst is a fertilized egg, and its implantation into the uterine wall prevents you from having a period.

 How is pregnancy due date determined?